- Introduction >

 Resident Assistants (RA) are senior or graduate-level students who are members of the residence hall staff and also members of the Office of Student Affairs.
 Resident Assistant application packets are available in the Office of Housing beginning in mid-November.
 Questions regarding specific qualifications for the Resident Assistant position should be directed to the residence hall's Rector

-The Office of Housing oversees a number of tasks that influence residential life at Notre Dame, including coordinating and assigning housing for all on-campus undergraduate and graduate students, as well as maintaining the wait list for on-campus housing.
+Additionally, the Residential Life office oversees a number of tasks that influence residential life at Notre Dame, including coordinating and assigning housing for all on-campus undergraduate and graduate students, as well as maintaining the wait list for on-campus housing.
 The Office of Housing also administers the summer housing assignments for all summer students and guests.
-The Office of Housing staff works cooperatively with other University departments throughout the year to ensure the physical maintenance and security of the residence halls and to assist with the selection, supervision, and training of hall staff members.
+Staff work cooperatively with other University departments throughout the year to ensure the physical maintenance and security of the residence halls and to assist with the selection, supervision, and training of hall staff members.

-Administrative Office: B015 Lewis Hall (for the 2017 Fall Semester) / 2nd floor of Duncan Student Center (beginning in the 2018 Spring Semester)
+Administrative Office: 2nd floor of Duncan Student Center

 The South Bend area offers a number of opportunities for students to engage in the local community.